The Myths of Mathematical Platonism

 The standard Platonist claim is that mathematical entries ‘exist’ in some non-physical sense, completely independently of any language or definition.
-See also Platonism and Platonism’s Logical Blunder.
+See also Platonism, Platonism’s Logical Blunder, Numbers, chairs and unicorns and the posts Moderate Platonism and Descartes’ Platonism.

 Clearly, since the postulated Platonist entities cannot have any physical form, the only way to argue for the ‘existence’ of such entities is by language.
 This is quite different to the case of a reference in language to a physical entity, where the existence of a physical entity can be established by physical means.